Anju-Devi/Anju-Devi/README.md

 - 👋 Hi, I’m @Anju-Devi
 - 👀 I’m interested in programming, cyber security, ethical hacking.
-- 🌱 I’m currently learning software engineer 4th year.
+- 🌱 I’m currently Pursuing MTECH (Research).
 - 💞️ I’m looking to collaborate on python, cyber security.

-- 📫 How to reach me ...> https://www.linkedin.com/in/anjucybergirl
+- 📫 How to reach me ...> www.linkedin.com/in/anjudevivijimon

 <!---
 Anju-Devi/Anju-Devi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.